Slump5/code-portfolio/cpp-projects/basic-console-solitaire/README.md

 - **Time Bonus:** On winning, a bonus of up to 500 points is awarded, reduced by the elapsed time in seconds.

 ## Future Improvements
-- Add color output for red/black suits using ANSI codes.
 - Implement a save/load game feature.
 - Add a scoring system for specific moves (tableau to foundation).
 - Support for additional Solitaire variants.

 ## License

 This project is for personal use.
 Retain the copyright notice: "Thomas Hoerger - Copyright © 2025 Basic Console Solitaire".